darvaset/dev-agent/README.md

 - **📚 Knowledge Base** - Built-in coding rules for TypeScript, Python, Next.js, React, Prisma, and more
 - **📖 Enhanced History** - Stores full prompts and Gemini responses for detailed review
 - **🔀 Git Integration** - Auto-creates branches and commits for each task
-- **🎯 Multiple Models** - Support for Gemini 2.5 Pro, Flash, and experimental models
+- **🎯 Flexible Model Selection** - Full support for Gemini 1.5 Pro, Flash, and any other models available via your API key.
+- **💰 Uses Your AI Studio Credits** - Integrates directly with your Google AI Studio account via your API key.
 - **📋 Dry Run** - Preview changes before executing
 - **👤 Personas** - Customize coding style and preferences